ABOUT MT ZION AME CHURCH

 Rev. William H. Davis (1880-1882) completed the first church.
 The Historic Church still stands on its original location, on the corner of Berwyn-Baptist and Fairfield Roads.
 Occasional services and events are held there.

-The following pastors were: Reverends Burr W. Bolton (1882-1886), Jeremiah B. Hill (1886-1888), and
+The following pastors were Reverends Burr W. Bolton (1882-1886), Jeremiah B. Hill (1886-1888), and John J. Campbell (1888-1890).

-Rev. Noah D. Temple (1890-1892) opened the church on August 3, 1890, after being closed for six weeks for renovations and improvements.
+weeks for renovations and improvements.
 It looked like a new edifice.
-Also, the church held its 28th anniversary on October 26, 1890.
-The membership was 84.
+Also, the church held its 28th

-Other pastors were: Carleton M. Tanner (1893-1894 and son of Bishop Benjamin T. Tanner), George R. Miller (1894-1895), Jonathan W. Taylor (1895-1896) and Benjamin F. Lloyd (1897-1898).
+Other pastors were: Carleton M. Tanner (1893-1894 and son of Bishop Benjamin T. Tanner), George R.

-50 to 100 Years
+50 TO 100 YEARS

 Rev. I.H.W.
 West (1898-1901) raised money to rebuild the church because it had become too small to hold its growing membership.